 It crossed the room in but a few steps, reaching out for her.
 The entity’s form roiled and shook, its baleful eyes the only thing that seemed fully there.
 Alaris could feel its hunger, and knew she was about to die.

 While in her grandmother’s care, Alaris sought to learn what had happened.
 For several years, her grandmother would tell her nothing of it.
 Then, one day, Alaris discovered an old book in her grandmother’s room.
 Its pages, yellowed with time, held many frightening images.
 Intrigued, she leafed through until, at one page, she screamed.
 On the paper was a vision from her deepest nightmares, the shadowy form, looking as real to her as it had that night.
 Her grandmother found her sobbing, but rather than chastising her, she told Alaris the story of the family’s curse.
-The next day, she began to tutor Alaris in the methods that had been passed down in their family for generations, the means to protect themselves from the evil influence that haunted them and, with careful training, draw power through the dark connection.
+The next day, she began to tutor Alaris in the methods that had been passed down in their family for generations—the means to protect themselves from the evil influence that haunted them and, with careful training, draw power through the dark connection.

-Though her family kept their curse secret, their reclusive nature and talismans led many to suspect them of illicit behaviour.
+Though her family kept their curse secret, their reclusive nature and talismans led many locals to suspect them of illicit behaviour.
 Several years later, after a series of crop failures and mysterious deaths in the town, fanatical elements sought someone to blame.
 In a night of fire and fury, superstitious folk—whipped into a frenzy by the priests of a local temple—descended on Alaris’ home intent on holding someone to account.
-Alaris escaped with the help of her grandmother, but the old woman herself could not elude the townsfolk and was taken and burnt at the stake for witchcraft.
+Alaris escaped with the help of her grandmother, but the old woman herself could not elude the townsfolk and was taken and burnt at the stake.
 With her family scattered to the wind an only her grandmother’s tome in her possession, Alaris fled into the night, vowing to one day avenge her grandmother’s death.

 Since that day, her dreams have been plagued with visions of fire and shadow.
 An unfamiliar voice calls out to her, and sometimes when she awakes, she can still almost hear it as a whisper.
-The words elude her, but she doesn’t need to hear them to know what it promises: power.
+The words elude her, but she doesn’t need to hear them to know what it promises—power.